An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: Abstract

 \section{Abstract}

-In this paper, we describe a new algorithm to compute the extreme eigenvalue/eigenvector pairs of a symmetric matrix.
-The proposed algorithm can be viewed as an extension of the Jacobi transformation method for symmetric matrix diagonalization to the case where we want to compute just a few eigenvalues/eigenvectors.
-The method is also particularly well suited for the computation of sparse eigenspaces.
-We show the effectiveness of the method for sparse low-rank approximations and show applications to random symmetric matrices, graph Fourier transforms, and with the sparse principal component analysis in image classification experiments.
+In this paper, we describe a new algorithm that approximates the extreme eigenvalue/eigenvector pairs of a symmetric matrix.
+The proposed algorithm can be viewed as an extension of the Jacobi eigenvalue method for symmetric matrices diagonalization to the case where we want to approximate just a few extreme eigenvalues/eigenvectors.
+The method is also particularly well-suited for the computation of sparse approximations of the eigenvectors.
+In fact, we show that in general, our method provides a trade-off between the sparsity of the computed approximate eigenspaces and their accuracy.
+We provide theoretical results that show the linear convergence of the proposed method.
+Finally, we show experimental numerical results for sparse low-rank approximations of random symmetric matrices and show applications to graph Fourier transforms, and the sparse principal component analysis in image classification experiments.
+These applications are chosen because, in these cases, there is no need to perform the eigenvalue decomposition to high precision to achieve good numerical results.